-An Insider's Guide to Applying to Oxford and Cambridge
+Oxford and Cambridge: An Insider's Guide to Applying

-Helen Charlesworth is Head of Communications for Undergraduate Admissions and Outreach at the University of Oxford.
-Read her guide to preparing your application to Oxford or Cambridge, and some Top Tips for applying to Oxford or Cambridge.
+Written by Helen Charlesworth, Head of Communications for Undergraduate Admissions and Outreach at the University of Oxford.

 Oxford and Cambridge universities hold a special place in many people’s imagination.
 With several hundreds of years of history and countless appearances in novels, films and television programmes, the two institutions are very well known across the globe.

 This can be a great advantage in attracting applicants as our reputation certainly precedes us.
 However, there are some disadvantages as well, as our portrayal in the media has led to some popular — but false — stereotypes about what kind of students we admit.

 - Seek to attract the best and brightest applicants regardless of background, which they seek out via extensive access programmes across the UK, as well as visits overseas;